pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Custom Events
 -------------

-Your domain events can be coded by subclassing the library's domain event classes.
-Try to name events using the past participle of a common verb.
-For example, a regular verb like "started", "paused", "stopped", or an irregular verb such as "chosen", "done", "found", "paid", "quit", "seen".
+Custom domain events can be coded by subclassing the library's domain event classes.
+Events are normally named using the past participle of a common verb, for example a regular past participle such as "started", "paused", "stopped", or an irregular past participle such as "chosen", "done", "found", "paid", "quit", "seen".

 .. code:: python